Microsoft 365 (i.e. Office 365)

 Option 1) IMAP journaling - Create a journal mailbox in Exchange Online, and then poll the journal mailbox continuously using IMAP.
 The advantage is there is no need to open a port on the firewall.
 The disadvantage is that polling is less efficient.

 Option 2) SMTP journaling - Configure Exchange Online to forward journaling traffic to MailArchiva directly on port 25.
-Requires port 25 is port-forwarded on the firewall.
+Requires port 25 forwarded on the firewall.

 Choose between either of these approaches.
-The SMTP approach comes most recommended as it is less resource intensive, but does require that an incoming port is forwarded on the company firewall.
-The advantage of the IMAP journaling method is that there is no need to open an outside port on the company firewall.
+The SMTP approach is most recommended as it is less resource intensive, but does require that an incoming port is forwarded on the company firewall.
+The advantage of the IMAP journal method is that there is no need to open an outside port on the company firewall.
 The disadvantage is that a journal mailbox must be created and assigned.

 Option 1) IMAP journaling